WEC-Sim/WEC-Sim/source/overview.rst

    * Create CAD models of the WEC geometry and export it to a ``*.stl`` format.
    * The ``*.stl`` files are used to visualize the WEC response in Simscape Explorer
-   * They are also used for `Non-Linear Hydrodynamics <http://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_ if the option is applied.
+   * They are also used for `Non-Linear Buoyancy and Froude-Krylov Forces <http://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_ if the option is applied.

 * **Compute Hydrodynamic Coefficients**: WEC-Sim requires frequency-domain hydrodynamic coefficients (e.g. added mass, radiation damping, and wave excitation).